 - Rehashing Your Created Content: You own the copyrights to all the content you produce, therefore it’s up to you what you do with it.
 You can turn your podcast into a book or any other viable source of content and earn off that.

 - Selling Your Own Products/Services: The most direct way of advertising is to market your product or service on your own podcast.
-List all accompanying information, add an anecdote or two, a bit of humor perhaps, and there you have it: your listener numbers soon translate to customer numbers.
+List all accompanying information, add an anecdote or two, a bit of humor perhaps, and there you have it—your listener numbers soon translate to customer numbers.

 - Paid Placements: This is basically sponsorship.
-A sponsor may pay you talk about their product, service or even their own content channels and in return, pay you a fee.
+A sponsor may pay you to talk about their product, service or even their own content channels and in return, pay you a fee.
 If your channel has a lot of followers and is extremely popular, you may even be asked to speak on other channels or host other speakers for a profit.

 - Funding from Fans: You would be surprised at how many listeners would be willing to support you to get good content in return.
-All you need to do is set up a GoFundMe or Kickstarter page and ask your listeners, customers, family and friends to support you through contributions.
+All you need to do is set up a GoFundMe or Kickstarter page and ask your listeners, customers, family, and friends to support you through contributions.
 Explain the costs of constantly creating fresh content and the effort it takes.
 Many people may gladly contribute.

 - Affiliate Marketing: This works the same way it does with affiliate marketing on YouTube.
 The only difference is that instead of links, you publicize the product or service and then ask your listeners to use the affiliate code that you provide them while checking out.

-Podcasting isn’t just a great addition to your current online marketing strategy but it can also be a self sustaining revenue model in itself.
-Creating the podcast content and marketing also has a symbiotic relation: it’s all about audience engagement.
+Podcasting isn’t just a great addition to your current online marketing strategy but it can also be a self-sustaining revenue model in itself.
+Creating the podcast content and marketing also has a symbiotic relation: It’s all about audience engagement.

-Starting your own podcast may seem a little intimidating but hopefully this guide has eased your mind into understanding the benefits that it may have for you and your business.
+Starting your own podcast may seem a little intimidating but hopefully, this guide has eased your mind into understanding the benefits that it may have for you and your business.
 Just take a look at successful podcasters in the ecommerce sector and the attention their brand receives.

 If you already have access to an external mic and a computer, you’ll be equipped to start your own podcast immediately.
 It isn’t about publishing right away though, but rather about getting the hang of the process.